I always select "Create your own character", so I can't give any advice about the preset characters.

 Walk across the bear rug and then touch someone.

 Go northwest and northeast to Accardi-by-the-Sea.
 Open the door of the weapon shop and go west.
 Examine the case.
-Ask the woman about each of the objects in the case.
-Get the crown, sextant, bubblegum card, doubloon, dagger, and shillelagh out of the pack and sell them.
+Ask the woman about the scabbard, the axe, and the sword.
+Unwield the dagger and sell it.
+Get the crown, sextant, bubblegum card, doubloon, and shillelagh out of the pack and sell them as well.
+(This will give you just enough zorkmids to buy the sword.)
 Buy the sword, get it, and wield it.

 For Your Amusement:

-Open the sea chest a second time. (save first)
+After returning from the Plane of Transinfinite Splendor, open the sea chest a second time. (save first)

-Head to Noises, where "the mist thins out a bit to the southwest".
+Head to wherever "the mist thins out a bit to the southwest".
 Go southwest, west, northeast and north to a Stablehouse.
-Drop the chest, get the horseshoe, and put it in your pack.
 Kiss the unicorn's horn for luck.
-Pick up the chest and give it to the unicorn.
+Give the sea chest to the unicorn.
+Get the horseshoe.
 Say the word on the amulet again and break the stall.
-Go in and get the saddle.
-Leave the stall and go south, southwest, and northwest to the Intersection.
+Go into the stall and get the saddle.
+(You can also get the saddle without breaking the stall by using the wand of Levitation, if you have it.)
+Go south, southwest, and northwest to the Intersection.

-Go north twice to the South Market in Gurth.
+Go north to the South Market in Gurth, then go north again.
 After you bump into the hawker, get the fish cake and eat it.
 Go north to North Market.
 Open the door and go west into the Magick Shoppe.
-Show all the rods, scrolls and the potion you've collected to the old woman.
-Drink/use or sell whatever you have, as appropriate.
-(Don't forget to shake potions before drinking them.)
-Examine the case and ask the woman about the potions in the case.
-Buy the rabbit's foot, take it, and rub it.
-Buy whatever potions you can afford.
-(If you need more money, you can also sell the amulet.)
-Leave the shop.
-Get the palimpsest out of your pack and read it.
-Say the word on it.
+Show the four wands, three scrolls (including the palimpsest), and the potion you've collected to the old woman.
+Drink or sell whatever you have, as appropriate; don't forget to shake potions before drinking them.
+(Remember that these are not essential: Fireworks, Mischief, and Recall scrolls; Annihilation, Sayonara, Anesthesia wands; Healing, Forgetfulness, Death potions -- although the Healing potion can obviously be useful.
+You can also sell the amulet, since you don't strictly need it anymore.)